Felyne: Other media

 Felynes featured in the Monster Hunter live-action film, with director Paul W.S.
 Anderson stating that "you couldn't make a Monster Hunter movie without having a Palico in it" in response to fan concerns that Felynes would be excluded, also saying that "definitely we lean in to the Palico".
 An unusually large Felyne cook called the Meowscular Chef received notoriety for his appearances both in Monster Hunter: World, and the live-action movie, where he is a sidekick to the Admiral and has a "flirtatious relationship" with Captain Artemis, played by Milla Jovovich.
 The Meowscular Chef has been adapted for use as a custom skin in a fan-made mod for Monster Hunter World.

-Products
+Development

+The noises of Felynes are created using the real-life vocalizations of cats owned by the games' development team, causing them to compile a library of cat noises stretching back to the original Monster Hunter.
+The noises are sometimes arranged in order to depict a situation that would be impossible to subject a real cat to, such as being attacked by a monster.

+Merchandise

 In 2013, several Monster Hunter 4 figures were given away as prizes in Japan, including ones based on Felynes.
 In 2014, a Mega Man crossover toy was released, a set of Felyne-themed 3DS XL accessories, as well as a 24 karat gold Felyne statue that cost almost $30,000 to celebrate the series' 10-year anniversary.
 In 2017, a highly detailed doll of a Felyne was released by Capcom for 162,000 yen.
 More unusual products include Felyne toilet paper-holders.
+Beyond merchandise, a Felyne-themed car was used to promote the series at the Odaiba Motor Festival.
+In 2022, merchandise featuring the characters was utilized in a public safety promotion as part of an ongoing partnership between Capcom and local Japanese police.